Azure/azure-sdk/_posts/2020-05-12-new-azure-identity-features.md

     .buildClient();
 ```

-On Windows, you will need to sepcify the KeePass database path to read IntelliJ credentials.
+On Windows, sepcify the KeePass database path to read IntelliJ credentials.
 You can find the path in IntelliJ settings under File -> Settings -> Appearance & Behavior -> System Settings -> Passwords:

 ![]({{ site.baseurl }}{% link images/posts/05122020-intellij-keepass.png %})